duaamit/Solang_Flipper_Solana/README.md

 # Solang_Flipper_Solana

-Baisc implementtaion of flipper contract written in Solidity using Solang.
+Basic implementtaion of flipper contract written in Solidity using Solang.
 Solang can compile Solidity for Solana, Substrate, and ewasm.
 Solang is source compatible with Solidity 0.8.

 Steps: